canonical/postgresql-k8s-operator/README.md

-# PostgreSQL Kubernetes Operator
+# Charmed PostgreSQL Kubernetes Operator

 ## Description

-The PostgreSQL Kubernetes Operator deploys and operates the [PostgreSQL](https://www.postgresql.org/about/) database on Kubernetes clusters.
+The Charmed PostgreSQL Kubernetes Operator deploys and operates the [PostgreSQL](https://www.postgresql.org/about/) database on Kubernetes clusters.

 This operator provides a Postgres database with replication enabled (one master instance and one or more hot standby replicas).
-The Operator in this repository is a Python script which wraps the LTS Postgres versions distributed by [Ubuntu](https://hub.docker.com/r/ubuntu/postgres) and adding [Patroni](https://github.com/zalando/patroni) on top of it, providing lifecycle management and handling events (install, configure, integrate, remove).
+The Operator in this repository is a Python script which wraps the LTS Postgres versions distributed by [Ubuntu](https://hub.docker.com/r/ubuntu/postgres) and adding [Patroni](https://github.com/zalando/patroni) on top of it, providing lifecycle management and handling events (install, configure, integrate, remove, etc).

 ## Usage